Get help today 888-685-5770 or sign up for 24/7 text support.

-The founding principles of AA are called the 12 Steps, and programs that are based on AA are sometimes called 12-Step programs.
-The 12 Traditions are associated with the 12 Steps, and they were first officially published in 1946 in AA’s journal, the AA Grapevine.
+The 12 principles of Alcoholics Anonymous (AA) are called the 12 Steps, and programs based on AA are sometimes called 12-Step programs.
+The 12 traditions of Alcoholics Anonymous are associated with the 12 Steps and were first published in 1946 in AA’s journal, the AA Grapevine.
 They were officially endorsed as positive cultural attitudes and principles that could bring about change within AA groups by the International Convention of AA, which met in Cleveland, Ohio, in 1950.

 1. Common Welfare Comes First